 Skip to Content

-Air fryer ravioli is easier to make than you think!
-Using fresh or frozen cheese or meat ravioli you can get that crispy outside with NO oil like this.
+Ninja Foodi air fryer ravioli or made in your Cosori is easier to make than you think!
+Using thawed or refrigerated pasta instead of frozen ravioli in air fryer.
+We love cheese or meat filled to get that crispy outside breaded with Panko or breadcrumbs.

 Air fryer ravioli is the most recent easy air fryer recipe we created and love!
-With just 4 simple ingredients you too can make this hearty appetizer or dinner for your family and be the hero in your house. 😉 (originally published 8/19, affiliate links present)
+With just 4 simple ingredients you too can make this hearty appetizer or dinner for your family and be the hero in your house. 😉 (affiliate links present)

 Ninja Foodi Ravioli